dddrrreee/cs240lx-20spr/labs/12-interrupt-based-checks/README.md

      run your heap checker and see if you can detect errors.

-  3. As you notice, interrupt checking lets you transparently check an arbitrary predicate with *guaranteed* regularlity without any code modifications.
+  3. As you notice, interrupt checking lets you transparently check an arbitrary predicate with *guaranteed* regularity without any code modifications.
 This hack can serve you well in real life.
      However, a downside is that we will rarely get lucky and interrupt exactly when the invariant breaks (we can also miss if it breaks